Frodox/bitthinker.com/content/en/tips_and_tricks/how-to-lyx.md

 Title: LyX tips and tricks
 Description: Most common problems and hacks I have ever faced
 Date: 2014/02/25
-Tags: LyX, tips and tricks
+Tags: lyx, tips and tricks
 -->

 In this article I will describe interesting hack and possibilities which I use